-If a visa is cancelled under s.116, the former holder must be notified.207 The notification must set out the ground for the cancellation, and details of review rights: s.127(1) and (2).
-Where the Department has failed to give notification of a decision, this does not affect the validity of the decision (s.127(3)); however, it will affect the time limit for lodging a review application.
-See the Procedural Law Guide at Chapter 2 for further information.
+If a visa is cancelled under s 116, the former holder must be notified.248 The notification must set out the ground for the cancellation, and details of review rights: ss 127(1) and (2).
+Where the Department has failed to give notification of a decision, this does not affect the validity of the decision (s 127(3)); however, it will affect the time limit for lodging a review application.
+See the Procedural Law Guide at Chapter 2 - Notification of primary decisions for further information.